SIMEXP/niak/niak_installation.md

 in that terminal.

 Note that we do not have a procedure to run the octave gui on OSX yet (comming soon!).
-Also, on OSX, you data input and output has to be under `/Users`, which is the case for `$HOME = /User/your_name`.
+Also, on OSX, your data input and output has to be under `/Users`, which is the case for `$HOME = /User/your_name`.
 (Have a look [here](http://stackoverflow.com/questions/26348353/mount-volume-to-docker-image-on-osx), if you really need to access data from other places)